 1. Optimize for mobile

 Sixty-four percent of sales during last year’s Black Friday and Cyber Monday were attributed to mobile.
 Mobile shopping also overtook desktop for the first time, and will likely dominate the holiday shopping experience again this year.

-Smartphones were solidified as the de facto device for mobile shoppers in 2017, with tablets trailing behind.
+Smartphones were solidified as the de facto device for mobile shoppers, with tablets trailing behind.
 But those aren’t the only mobile devices shoppers will be active on this year—kiosks, gaming consoles and TV apps are all amplifying their digital presence.
 High-quality images that load quickly, content that refreshes seamlessly and relevant offers are must-haves for mobile shoppers.